jake1004k/liver-disease/README.md

 This project has been implemented for local deployment using Flask.
 The application provides an interface where users can input medical parameters and receive predictions on whether they may have liver disease.
 The Flask application consists of the following components:
 - `app.py`: The main Flask application file that handles the server and prediction logic.
 - `index.html`: The front-end HTML file for user input.
+- `result.html`: The front-end HTML file for predicted page.
 - `requirements.txt`: The file listing the required Python packages for the project.

 ### Prerequisites